torvalds/linux/Documentation/networking/tls-offload.rst

 When the header is matched the device sends a confirmation request to the kernel, asking if the guessed location is correct (if a TLS record really starts there), and which record sequence number the given header had.

+The asynchronous resync process is coordinated on the kernel side using struct tls_offload_resync_async, which tracks and manages the resync request.

+Helper functions to manage struct tls_offload_resync_async:

+``tls_offload_rx_resync_async_request_start()``
+Initializes an asynchronous resync attempt by specifying the sequence range to monitor and resetting internal state in the struct.

+``tls_offload_rx_resync_async_request_end()``
+Retains the device's guessed TCP sequence number for comparison with current or future logged ones.
+It also clears the RESYNC_REQ_ASYNC flag from the resync request, indicating that the device has submitted its guessed sequence number.

+``tls_offload_rx_resync_async_request_cancel()``
+Cancels any in-progress resync attempt, clearing the request state.

+When the kernel processes an RX segment that begins a new TLS record, it examines the current status of the asynchronous resynchronization request.

+If the device is still waiting to provide its guessed TCP sequence number (the async state), the kernel records the sequence number of this segment so that it can later be compared once the device's guess becomes available.

+If the device has already submitted its guessed sequence number (the non-async state), the kernel now tries to match that guess against the sequence numbers of all TLS record headers that have been logged since the resync request started.

 The kernel confirms the guessed location was correct and tells the device the record sequence number.
 Meanwhile, the device had been parsing and counting all records since the just-confirmed one, it adds the number